 Design is indeed one of the exclusive values of being the latest to market, compared to other competitors that are working on old user interfaces.
 However, this can also disadvantage especially since old competitors have already established their authority in the industry and could leverage the depth of their experience in creating value.

 Reckon One has powerful functionality, making difficult accounting tasks seem easy.

 Following through a mix-and-match approach, Reckon One is definitely acing the demand for a personalised experience in the digital era, allowing users to only see the functions they want to use on a regular basis.
 Its straightforward navigation avoids confusion on the features that users only need to see.

 The recent announcement of Reckon One’s new payroll module addresses some early concerns over its absence, but it didn’t remove the doubts that came along the company’s move to launch a project’s module first before payroll, highlighting how complicated payroll works in Australia.

 Another concern over Reckon one is the absence of an application programming interface (API) – a set of routines, protocols and tools for building software applications.
 For instance, Xero develops third-party programs that maximises the usability of an accounting program in different directions.

 Two of the features that Reckon One lacks are inventory and multiple currencies.
-The lack of inventory won’t matter if you’re a service-based business, or if there’s third-party inventory app that can be easily integrated with the accounting software.
+The lack of inventory won’t matter if you’re a service-based business, or if there’s a third-party inventory app that can be easily integrated with the accounting software.

 Reckon One’s pricing scheme is very competitive, which means big savings for small businesses.
-Because it offers smarter pricing model, you can personalize the customer experience and only pay for your specific needs – a big relief for businesses paying hundreds of bucks a year for an accounting software.
+Because it offers a smarter pricing model, you can personalize the customer experience and only pay for your specific needs – a big relief for businesses paying hundreds of bucks a year for accounting software.